marcus-yi/BSE_Template_Portfolio/index.md

 # Second Milestone
 My final milestone is the increased reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.

 [![Third Milestone]](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone

 My first milestone is to get my RTC chip to work.
-I connected the wires RTC chip to the arduino, which in turn is connected to my laptop where I add the code.
+I connected the wires RTC chip to the arduino, which in turn is connected to my laptop where I add the following code:

 ```python
 // Date and time functions using a DS3231 RTC connected via I2C and Wire lib